The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Analysis

 \subsubsection{Performance FETCH models}

-As described in section \ref{sec:pipeline}, all candidates are evaluated by \textsc{fetch} and the letters of its models are stored, which returned a probability of $\geq$0.5 with which they deemed a candidate to be real.
-Since the applied models have not been retrained, the stored models' letters of the detected injections can be used to inspect the native performance of these models on the HTRU-North data.
-The letters are therefore turned into recall curves for each of \textsc{fetch}'s models per morphology as a function of the recovered S/N by \heim\ and displayed in figure \ref{fig:fetch-recall}.
-The recall curves are determined like those in figure \ref{fig:snr-recall}.
-For low S/Ns, none of the models attained a recall value of 1, meaning that if \textsc{fetch} would have been blindly used to select SP candidates for the human assessment in section \ref{sec:analysis}, more injections would have been missed.
+As described in Sect. \ref{sec:pipeline}, all candidates are evaluated by \textsc{fetch} and the letters of its models are stored, which returned a probability of $\geq$0.5 with which they deemed a candidate to be real.
+Since the applied models have not been re-trained, the stored models' letters of the detected injections can be used to inspect the native performance of these models on the HTRU-North data.
+The letters are therefore turned into recall curves for each of \textsc{fetch}'s models per morphology as a function of the recovered S/N by \heim\ and displayed in Fig. \ref{fig:fetch-recall}.
+The recall curves were determined in the same way as those in Fig. \ref{fig:snr-recall}.
+For low S/Ns, none of the models attained a recall value of 1, meaning that if \textsc{fetch} would have been blindly used to select SP candidates for the human assessment in Sect. \ref{sec:analysis}, more injections would have been missed.

-The obtained overall recall values (coloured numbers in the subplots of figure \ref{fig:fetch-recall}) are much lower than the $>$0.99 reported by \citet{aab+2020} for all models.
-Also, only the models' recall curves for MI are well described by equation \ref{eq:exponential} and have therefore an S/N listed for which the models are considered complete (grey values).
+The obtained overall recall values (coloured numbers in the subplots of Fig. \ref{fig:fetch-recall}) are much lower than the $>$0.99 reported by \citet{aab+2020} for all models.
+Also, only the models' recall curves for MI are well described by Eq. \ref{eq:exponential} and therefore have an S/N listed for which the models are considered complete (grey values).
 Since \citet{aab+2020} mentions that the models' performance is heavily influenced by the data with which they are trained, these findings are most probably due to differences between the injection data and the used training data.
 The latter consisted of SPs from RFI, pulsars, and simulated FRBs of morphology I and II that were injected with a maximum scattering time of 50\,ms and with a minimum S/N of 8.
 This explains the poor performance of all models for detected injections with a low S/N. The models have not been trained on such low-brightness or strongly scattered pulses.
-Especially since the low S/N detections often have larger scattering times (figure \ref{fig:detected_injections}) than the injections in \textsc{fetch}'s training data.
+Especially since the low S/N detections often have larger scattering times (Fig. \ref{fig:detected_injections}) than the injections in \textsc{fetch}'s training data.